sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

-### Day 23: Thursday February 23, 2017 - in progress
+### Day 24: Friday February 24, 2017

 **Today's Progress**:
+-

+**Thoughts:**

+**Link to tweet:** [MightyJoeW Day 24] (https://twitter.com/MightyJoeW/)

+**Sidenote Jones**

+### Day 23: Thursday February 23, 2017

+**Today's Progress**:
-- JavaScript Arrays practice (revisted Pokedex and began making the gen 1 list into an array)
+- JavaScript Arrays practice
-- JavaSript forEach lessons and practice
+- JavaScript forEach() lessons and practice
 - Created array for Gen 1 Pokemon on my Pokedex (so each one can be indexed by number).
-Also, added bootstrap and begin styling.
+Also, added bootstrap and began styling.
+- Added tweeks to portfolio

 **Thoughts:**
-forEach tricky at the moment.
-Will likely rewatch video tomorrow.
+Today's JavaScript lessons (forEach) were a bit tricky.
+I'm feeling alright with 'while' and 'for' loops, but I'm a bit hazy on the forEach concept.
+I'll more than likely watch these videos again and get more practice tomorrow.

+Also, I'm ready to start making some apps!
+I was excited about the JavaScript 30 challange weeks ago, but I quickly saw that I needed more JavaScript training.
+I'm itching to get started on the JavaScript Drum Kit.
+I may take another look at it next week.

-**Link to tweet:** [MightyJoeW Day 23] (https://twitter.com/MightyJoeW/)
+**Link to tweet:** [MightyJoeW Day 23] (https://twitter.com/MightyJoeW/status/835006956653920257)

-**Sidenote Jones**
+**Sidenote Jones** I finally took advantage of this warm winter weather and went on a nice long bike ride earlier.
+It felt great but these legs are sore!
+(I've gotten sick a couple of times these past couple of months and my workout routine is all out of whack.)

 ### Day 22: Wednesday February 22, 2017